maxmurdoch/flock/src/pages/index.md

 ---
 title: 'Home'
 templateKey: 'home'
+hero:
+  header: "Flock has you covered"
-heroHeader: "Flock has you covered"
+  description: "Flock has you covered"
+  button:
+    text: "Download"
+    to: "/download"
 ---